 Over March and April, Scotland’s fire service sees an increase in the number of deliberate fires across the country.

-Firefighters in Scotland were called to tackle almost 80 deliberately set fires every single day during Spring last year – more than two thirds more than during the same period in 2020.
+Firefighters in Scotland were called to tackle over 50 deliberately set fires every single day during Spring last year.

-This is an increase of 71% on the year before, when SFRS crews were turned out to 2,493 needless emergency incidents.
+This is an increase of 35% since 2020, when SFRS crews were turned out to 2,493 needless emergency incidents.

 Many fires, including refuse, grass, flytipping and wildfires in the countryside are started deliberately or are due to careless, reckless or irresponsible behaviour.
 It’s important to report hazards and irresponsible behavior so that fires can be prevented in our communities.
 If you suspect someone of acting suspiciously, recklessly or irresponsibly, call Scotland Crimestoppers anonymously on 0800 555 111 or call Police Scotland on 101.